rinq/websocket/README.md

 ```

 Another common use case for context initialization is authentication.
 For
-example, this initialization function demonstrates authenticating via an
+example, this initialization function demonstrates authenticating via a *Rinq*
-*Overpass* service:
+service:

 ```js
 var context = sessionManager.context({